Relintai/pandemonium_engine_docs/tutorials/shaders/using_viewport_as_texture.md

 `SpatialMaterial`.
 It uses a projection technique called equirectangular projection, which translates a spherical map onto a 2D plane.

+Note:
-.. note:: If you are interested in a little extra information on the technique, we will be converting from
+ If you are interested in a little extra information on the technique, we will be converting from
           spherical coordinates into Cartesian coordinates.
 Spherical coordinates map the longitude and latitude of the sphere, while Cartesian coordinates are, for all intents and purposes, a vector from the center of the sphere to the point.